hendhamdi/Management-Teachers-Sessions/README.md

-# Teacher and Class Sessions Management Project
+# 👩‍🏫Teacher and Class Sessions Management Project

-## Project Description
+## 📝Project Description

 This JavaFX application allows for the management of school schedules.
 It includes the following features:
 - Teacher registration.